Come on, grab yourself a tea to settle into the British mood and prepare to enjoy the following…

-Bare in mind, the FREE walking tours are always tip-based.
+Bear in mind, the FREE walking tours are always tip-based.

 This means you (can) pay a tip to the guide at the end of the tour in the amount of whatever you think the tour is worth it.
-Backpacker usually pay 5€, while others pay around 10€ to 15€ per person.
+Backpackers usually pay 5€, while others pay around 10€ to 15€ per person.
 This is just to give you an idea.

 Good to know: You do not HAVE to pay, it’s on volunteer base.
 Yet, I took many free walking tours around Europe.
 I always gave a tip at the end.
 Not a single tour has ever been bad or useless.
 Since there was always a value, the tour guide made a great job, the tip was always well worked for.

 How about I tell you the MAIN attractions in London are free?
 After a free walking tour, this is my #2 best recommendation!